 |How They're Used:||Depressants are swallowed.|

 When used as prescribed by a doctor, depressants can calm nerves and relax muscles.

 Larger or improperly used doses of depressant drugs can cause confusion, lack of coordination, low blood pressure, and slowed heart rate and breathing.
-Someone who takes them may have slurred speech and an inability to concentrate, and he or she may fall asleep at work or school.
+Someone who takes them may have slurred speech and an inability to concentrate, and may fall asleep at work or school.
 Depressants are addictive and withdrawal symptoms include anxiety, sleeplessness, and seizures.